edkrueger/eco395m-2022-fall/syllabus.md

 ### Outside of Class
 If you'd like to go back and try to replicate the work I do in class, you will have a recording of the lectures.
 Your homework and group projects will provide you with an opportunity to do it yourself.

 After getting the big picture from lectures, the best way to learn to program is to do it.
 Attending lectures and completing the readings won't be sufficient.
-In fact, you should consider attempting the HWs first and consulting the readings if you need assistance.
+In fact, you should consider attempting the homeworks first and consulting the readings if you need assistance.

 Please attend office hours.